jito-foundation/jito-stake-unstake-reference/README.md

     # or
     yarn install
     ```

+    **Note:** This project uses a frozen lockfile (`.yarnrc`) to ensure deterministic, secure dependency installation and prevent unexpected package updates.

 3. (Optional) Set up environment variables:
     Create a `.env.local` file in the root directory.
 You can specify a custom Mainnet RPC endpoint if needed: